Howa: Military use

 Toyoda's Loom Works began manufacturing armaments in 1932.

 During World War II

 Since 1940, Howa has been heavily involved in the Japanese armaments industry, and was involved in manufacturing the famous Arisaka rifle series including Type 99 rifle, parts of Type 38 rifle, artillery pieces, airplane parts, and ammunition.
-Many of their World War II-era weapons are highly sought after collectors' items.
+Many of their World War II-era weapons are highly sought after collector's items.

 Post WWII

 Howa created copies of the US M1 Garand and the M1 carbine for the Japanese Self Defense Forces during the early days of the Cold War.

 Howa also designed and manufactured firearms for JGSDF use, including the following types (models):